Clinical-Informatics-Collaborative/Clinical_Dashboard_24sem1/0. data generation/README.md

 condition_df = condition_df[condition_df['DESCRIPTION'] == 'Ischemic heart disease (disorder)']
 ```

-2. Change address from US to == Melbourne region only ==.
+2. Change address from US to ==Melbourne region only==.
 Remove the this part to cancel this change:
 ```python
 #reasign address
 melbourne_suburbs =[